cnr-isti-vclab/relight/relightlab/roadmap.md

 * PBR texture creation
 * shadow removal
 * 3d lights on sphere should take into account sphere posistion/
-* allow rescaling when building rti and normals

 ## Bugs